 You'll have many opportunities to develop networks with industry practitioners to help establish yourself as an arts professional.

-This program has a studio-learning environment which reflects industry practice.
+This program has a studio-learning environment that reflects industry practice.
 All staff members have arts industry experience.

-Arts management specialists as well as program graduates present lectures and contribute to seminars throughout the year, and you'll attend field trips to industry workplaces.
-You'll gain feedback on your written assessments and presentations by academics and guest presenters.
+Arts management specialists, as well as program graduates, present lectures and contribute to seminars throughout the semester, and you'll attend field trips to industry workplaces.
+You'll gain feedback on your written assessments and presentations from academics and guest presenters.

 All programs are delivered in English.

 You will have access to online digital resources through the myRMIT student portal.